bgoonz/docs-collection/github/github/administering-a-repository/configuring-pull-request-merges/index.md

 ---
 title: Configuring pull request merges
-intro: 'You can configure pull request merges on {% data variables.product.product_location %} to match your workflow and preferences for managing Git history.'
+intro: "You can configure pull request merges on {% data variables.product.product_location %} to match your workflow and preferences for managing Git history."
 redirect_from:
   - /articles/configuring-pull-request-merges
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Repositories
 children: